Did you know?

-The Standard Dachshund weighs more than 11 pounds (4.989 kg) and has three coat types.
-The short, smooth-coated dog can be chocolate, grey or white with rust markings, dappled or brindle but the most common colours are red or black and tan.
+The Standard Dachshund weighs more than 11 pounds (5 kg) and has three coat types.
+The short, smooth-coated dog can be one coloured (red, red-yellow, or yellow), two-coloured (black, chocolate, grey or white with rust markings), dappled (clear brownish or greyish colour, or even a white ground, with dark irregular patches or dark-grey, brown, red-yellow or black) or brindle (red or yellow with a darker streaking).
+The most common colours are red or black and tan.
 This dog has little body odor.

 The Dachsie may be stubborn, dominant, and a challenge to train.
 However, he is also friendly, playful, alert, and spirited, and makes a terrific companion.
 The fearless Dachshund does not always look before he leaps!
 He can sometimes overestimate his athletic abilities!

 The Dachshund requires early, consistent training from a patient, take-charge master.
 If spoiled, he may become snappy.
 Training may require extra time and patience.
 Early socialization is a good idea.
 Blessed with a loud bark, the Standard Dachshund makes a good watchdog!